-For mental health emergencies related to imminent danger to self or others please call 911.
+For mental health emergencies related to imminent danger to self or others, please call 988 or 911.

-Submissions are immediately viewed by a member of the Care and Concern team and are screened for priority standing.
-The Care Team Committee meets bi-weekly to review the information submitted and determine appropriate disposition.
+Submissions are immediately viewed by a Care and Concern team member and screened for priority standing.
+The Care Team Committee meets bi-weekly to review the information submitted and determine the appropriate disposition.
 Referrals will be made to the appropriate departments.
 All submissions and interventions are documented, and records are confidentially maintained.

 What about confidentiality?

 All information is kept confidential by all members.
-Information regarding students may be shared on a strictly “need to know” basis in order to refer the student to the correct campus resource or intervene as appropriate.
-FERPA allows for communication to be shared among “school officials” who have a legitimate educational interest.
+Information regarding students may be shared strictly on a “need to know” basis to refer the student to the correct campus resource or intervene as appropriate.
+FERPA allows communication to be shared among “school officials” with a legitimate educational interest.
 Under FERPA, there is a clear exception for any risks to health or safety.